Sumant-Dusane/Kennect-Assessment/README.md

 * Backend Hosted on - https://kennect-social-backend.onrender.com/api/v1
 * Frontend Hosted on -  https://kennect-assessment-frontend.vercel.app/auth

+## 📕 Note:
+To fetch the data from backend please navigate to backend link and wait for turning it on (for 3 mins, its free hosting ).
+It will display "SWAMISAMARTHA" on screen then you can use frontend.

 ## Flow
 * User have to Login for accessing the Main Page
 * Current User Login is stored in Local Storage